sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-left-joins/README.md

 ## Watch Out!

-* There's a `RIGHT JOIN` that does the exact same thing as a `LEFT JOIN` but tolerates absences in the second column instead of the first.
+`RIGHT JOIN` does the same thing as a `LEFT JOIN` but tolerates absences in the second column instead of the first.
 You can often rewrite a query to use on or the other, but use whichever one makes your query easier to follow.

 ## Additional Resources